 Bettye LaVette – Things Have Changed (2018)

 Bettye LaVette waited until the 21st century to become an overnight sensation.
 First discovered by Motown in the golden era of that 1960s hit factory, LaVette showed her strength as an interpreter with Things Have Changed, bringing the Bob Dylan songbook into a new era.
-Her way with the groove is funky and modern, and her soulful vocal delivery drive home Dylan’s songs of social conscience.
+Her way with the groove is funky and modern, and her soulful vocal delivery drives home Dylan’s songs of social conscience.
 This collection is a winning combination with a lasting impact.

 Dafnis Prieto Big Band – Back to the Sunset (2018)

 Once in a while, an album comes along that really makes you sit up and take notice.
-Drummer and rhythm extraordinaire Dafnis Prieto clearly shines as a composer and arranger on Back to the Sunset, a big-band tribute to his mentors and inspirational heroes.
+Drummer extraordinaire Dafnis Prieto clearly shines as a composer and arranger on Back to the Sunset, a big-band tribute to his mentors and inspirational heroes.
 Elegant, playful and grand, this collection of pieces defines the past while looking ahead to the future.
 The ample compositions host a parade of extraordinary guests who add their sparkle to the majestic landscape.
-Back to the Sunset is a beautiful example of Latin J=jazz in its purest, most original form.
+Back to the Sunset is a beautiful example of Latin jazz in its purest, most original form.

 Ry Cooder – The Prodigal Son (2018)